 The fourth and final day of the Jungle Trek is the main event.
 This is the day everyone had been waiting for.
 We were ready to experience Machu Picchu!

 But “Pacha Mama” (Mother Nature) had different plans for us.
 We awoke at 3:30 am to pouring rain!
-But we weren’t going to let a little water spoil our adventure.
+We weren’t going to let a little water spoil our adventure.
 So we dawned our rain gear and trekked towards the entrance gate, which opens at 5:00 am.

-Finally we had arrived just as the sun came out and the weather began to clear.
+Finally, we had arrived just as the sun came out and the weather began to clear.
 It was a glorious sight!
-We had finally reached Machu Picchu and the view surpassed all expectations we had of the ancient ruins!
-It’s really a place you need to experience in person as even the best pictures don’t do it justice.
+We had reached Machu Picchu and the view surpassed all expectations we had of the grand Inca ruins!
+Machu Picchu is really a place you need to experience in person.
+Even the best pictures don’t do it justice.
+Truly magnificent.

 Our guide during the past 4 days then took us on a 90-minute tour through the ruins informing us all about the ancient site.
-It was fascinating, although sometimes it was difficult to focus on his explanations given the incredible surroundings in addition to the resident llamas.
+It was fascinating.
+Although sometimes it was difficult to focus on his explanations since the incredible surroundings and the resident llamas were welcomed distractions.

 While most people spend just a few hours at the ruins, we found that those with enough energy could easily spend an entire day exploring Machu Picchu and its surroundings.
 Because of this, we had actually planned to stay an extra night, just so we would have plenty of time at the ruins all day long.

 Meanwhile, we bid farewell to our fellow Jungle Trek friends who opted for van transport back to Cusco.
 In order to catch their ride on time, they needed to depart Machu Picchu by 11:00 am.

 We were so glad we had planned to stay the extra night, which allowed us to explore Machu Picchu all day long.
 Yet after trekking for nearly 12 hours straight on this day, our sore legs had indicated to us that it was finally time to leave this world wonder.